fsprojects/FAKE/docs/guide/fake-debugging.md

 ## Run script without fake.exe (via fsi)

-FAKE 5 scripts are not hardwired to the new FAKE 5 runner (even if they look like with the new header).
+FAKE 5 and above scripts are not hardwired to the new FAKE 5 runner (even if they look like with the new header).
 To make them work with FSI all you need to do is to setup a "FAKE-Context":

 ```fsharp
 // Regular header and `#load ".fake/build.fsx/intellisense.fsx"`